-Now we’re back in Mac, teaming up with accomplished local restaurateur, Scott Cunningham, to bring you Neopolitan-inspired Oregon pizza.
-We'll be at Allegory Brewery every Thursday through Sunday slinging pies, playing corn hole, and delicately sipping award-winning beer.
+Now we’re back in Mac, teaming up with accomplished area restaurateur, Scott Cunningham, to bring you Neopolitan-inspired Oregon pizza.
+Beginning November 8th, We'll be at Elizabeth Chambers Cellar every Thursday and Friday slinging pies, playing corn hole, and delicately sipping locally brewed beers and Willamette Valley wines.

 Just like your Nonna didn’t.